flexera-public/policy_templates/saas/servicenow/inactive_approvers/README.md

 This policy template reports any approval users in ServiceNow that have not approved any request for a user-specified number of days.
 Optionally, this report can be emailed.

+## How It Works

+The [ServiceNow Table API](https://docs.servicenow.com/bundle/washingtondc-api-reference/page/integrate/inbound-rest/concept/c_TableAPI.html) is used with appropriate API calls to retrieve information on users and roles and their approval history.

 ## Input Parameters

 - *Email Addresses* - Email addresses of the recipients you wish to notify